syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Undo-Redo.md

 documentation: ug
 ---

-# Undo and Redo with ASP.NET Core Spreadsheet
+# Undo and Redo in ASP.NET Core Spreadsheet

 Spreadsheet provides the support to perform undo and redo operations.
 You can set `allow-undo-redo` property as `true` to enable undo redo feature.
 You can also use `undoredo-step` property to limit the undo redo action.